-In this post, we will be discussing on how to perform different dataframe operations such as a aggregations, ordering, joins and other similar data manipulations on a spark dataframe.
-Introduction Spark provides the Dataframe API, which is a very powerful API which enables the user to perform parallel and distrivuted structured data processing on the input data.
-A Spark dataframe is a dataet with a named set of columns.
+In this post, we will be discussing on how to work with dataframes in pyspark and perform different spark dataframe operations such as a aggregations, ordering, joins and other similar data manipulations on a spark dataframe.
+Introduction Spark Dataframe API enables the user to perform parallel and distributed structured data processing on the input data.
+A Spark dataframe is a dataset with a named set of columns.

 All data processed by spark is stored in partitions.
 Today we discuss what are partitions, how partitioning works in Spark (Pyspark), why it matters and how the user can manually control the partitions using repartition and coalesce for effective distributed computing.
 Introduction Spark is a framework which provides parallel and distributed computing on big data.
 To perform it’s parallel processing, spark splits the data into smaller chunks(i.e. partitions) and distributes the same to each node in the cluster to provide a parallel execution of the data.